Kris Bryant Player Props: Rockies vs. Padres

 Padres Pitching Rankings (2022)

-- The Padres' 3.82 team ERA ranked 11th among all MLB pitching staffs.
+- The Padres had a 3.82 team ERA that ranked 11th among all league pitching staffs.

-- Martinez will make his first start of the season for the Padres.
+- Wacha makes his first start of the season for the Padres.

-- In his last appearance on Saturday, Oct.
-22, the 32-year-old righty, came out of the bullpen and went three scoreless innings against the Philadelphia Phillies.
+- The 31-year-old righty started and threw four innings in his last appearance on Sunday, Oct.
+2 against the Toronto Blue Jays.

 © 2023 Data Skrive.
 All rights reserved.